lorenzo-stoakes/linux-vm-notes/funcs/page-table-funcs.md

 * `pgd` - The PGD entry which is to point at the newly allocated PUD page (or whose mapping is to be used if already mapped.)

-* `address` - The virtual address we are allocated the PUD page for.
+* `address` - The virtual address we are allocating the PUD page for.

 #### Returns